rioter00/MAGD488/WeeklyWriteup.md

 Due  | Value
 ------- | -------
-Weekly | 20 Points
+Weekly | 20 Points Each

 ## Objectives
 + Produce a weekly document reporting specific weekly work, adjustments to plan, and specific expectations for next week

 ## Procedure
-+ Create a document that
++ Create a document that, in complete sentences
 	1. specifically addresses work accomplished in the previous week
 	2. specifically addresses work to be accomplished in the current week
+	3. discuss changes in the projected plan
-	3. A printed copy to each weekly meeting
+	4. print and bring a printed copy to each weekly meeting

 Example:

 Accomplished last week | Expectations this week :---------|---------
 Recorded all voiceover materials | Editing, cleaning, cataloging all usable takes.

+	Discussion: I've decided to change the 'character' from Drow to Brown Orc.